On parameterised toric codes: Vanishing Ideals via Saturation of Lattice Basis Ideals

-Thus, we can obtain generators of $I(Y_Q)=I_{L_1}$ from a $\Z$-basis of $L_1$.
-Although the lattice $L_1$ in Lemma \ref{lm:equality} is inevitable conceptually, it is not that easy to find its basis.
-The following result gives another description of $L_1$ leading to an algorithm computing its basis.
+Thus, we can obtain generators of $I(Y_Q)=I_{L}$ from a $\Z$-basis of $L$.
+Although the lattice $L$ in Lemma \ref{lm:equality} is inevitable conceptually, finding its basis is a difficult task in general.
+The following result gives another description of $L$ leading to an algorithm computing its basis.